Remmel Mountain

 Remmel Mountain, also known as Mount Remmel, is a prominent 8685 ft mountain summit located in Okanogan County in Washington state.
 It is the highest point in the Cathedral Range, which is a subrange of the Okanogan Range in the North Cascades.
 The mountain is situated 5 mi south of the Canada–United States border, on the eastern side of the Cascade crest, in the Pasayten Wilderness, on land managed by the Okanogan–Wenatchee National Forest.
 The nearest higher peak is Mount Lago, 16.8 mi to the west-southwest, and Amphitheater Mountain lies 3.6 mi to the north.
 Remmel is the third-highest summit of the Okanogan Range following Mount Lago (8,745 ft), and Robinson Mountain (8,726 ft).
-These three peaks follow Jack Mountain {9,075 ft} as the highest peaks in the Pasayten Wilderness.
+These three peaks follow Jack Mountain (9,075 ft) as the highest peaks in the Pasayten Wilderness.
 Remmel is the most prominent mountain in the Pasayten Wilderness.
+Topographic relief is significant as the summit rises approximately 2300 ft above Andrews Creek in 0.75 mile (1.2 km).
 Precipitation runoff from Remmel Mountain drains into the Chewuch River basin.

 History

 The peak was named in 1898 by Albert Hale Sylvester, a pioneer surveyor, explorer, topographer, and forest supervisor in the Cascades who named thousands of natural features.
-The first ascent of the summit was made July 26, 1904, by Sledge Tatum and George E. Louden, Jr., two members of the Boundary Survey group led by Edward C. Barnard.
+The first ascent of the summit was made July 26, 1904, by Sledge Tatum and George E. Louden Jr., two members of the Boundary Survey group led by Edward C. Barnard.
 Remmel Mountain was once topped by a gable roof single-room 14' by 14' fire lookout that was built by the Forest Service in the 1930s.
 The lookout was subject to heavy lightning strikes that forced its closure, and by 1969 was reported destroyed.
 Had it been still operating in 2001, that fire lookout would have been in a position to locate the nearby Thirtymile Fire which killed four firefighters in Chewuch Canyon.

 Geology

 The North Cascades features some of the most rugged topography in the Cascade Range with craggy peaks, granite spires, ridges, and deep glacial valleys.
 Geological events occurring many years ago created the diverse topography and drastic elevation changes over the Cascade Range leading to the various climate differences.

 The history of the formation of the Cascade Mountains dates back millions of years ago to the late Eocene Epoch.
 With the North American Plate overriding the Pacific Plate, episodes of volcanic igneous activity persisted.
 In addition, small fragments of the oceanic and continental lithosphere called terranes created the North Cascades about 50 million years ago.

 During the Pleistocene period dating back over two million years ago, glaciation advancing and retreating repeatedly scoured the landscape leaving deposits of rock debris.
-The "U"-shaped cross section of the river valleys are a result of recent glaciation.
+The U-shaped cross section of the river valleys is a result of recent glaciation.
 Uplift and faulting in combination with glaciation have been the dominant processes which have created the tall peaks and deep valleys of the North Cascades area.